lfrestrepog/if-docs/docs/major-concepts/impact-engine.md

 :::note

-Each input input is for a time and duration, and each output impact is for the same time and duration.
-We should link an impact to the exact input used to generate it.
+Each input is for a time and duration, and each output impact is for the same time and duration.
+As such, we should link an impact to the exact input used to generate it.

 :::

-Represented as [Manifest File](manifest-file.md), the calculation phase would compute every component node in the tree with **inputs** like so:
+Represented as [manifest file](manifest-file.md), the calculation phase would compute every component node in the tree with the following inputs:

 ```yaml
 component: